Zaruun/my-config/README.md

-# my-config
- All my configurations
+# All my configuration in one place